Home » Hydroponic Growing » iDOO Hydroponics Growing System Review

 Is the IDoo hydroponic garden difficult to clean?
 No. It’s quite easy to clean.

-The light and fan come on every in intervals.
+The light and fan come on in intervals.
 You can turn the fan off if you want to.
 The light is bright.
+It’s a combination of blue light and red light, mimicking the sunlight spectrum.
+It will look a little different depending on which mode you’re using.

 I start my system when I leave for work and then every few days I unplug it and do the same.
 I don’t like the light glowing at night while I’m sleeping.
 If the light gets off as far as the timing goes, then I just restart it.